 Mr. Matthew Marshall has been appointed Chief Cashier to the Bank of England, in the room of the late Mr. Thomas Rippon.

-Clearly a well reported person and undoubtedly broadly known because all the British bank notes of the time had his signature on them.
-He was also a fairly imposing person as his portrait demonstrates.
+He was clearly well reported and undoubtedly broadly known because all the British bank notes of the time had his signature on them.

 Matthew Marshall (1791–1873), Chief Cashier of the Bank of England (1829–1864)

 Mathew Marshall was no relation of Charles Henry Marshall.
 He was born at Amersham, Buckinghamshire and christened there on 17 September 1790.
 He died on 30 June 1873 at Beckenham, Kent.

 The Chief Cashier of the Bank was a Marshall so did Nehemiah Bartley meet one of his sons?